 In addition to the mechanical console located directly in front of the instrument, the Elbphilharmonie’s organ can also be played from a mobile console that is pushed onto the stage for concerts.

-The Elbphilharmonie organ is made up of almost 5,000 pipes varying in length from 11 millimetres to more than 10 meters.
-Most of those are made of tin, and around 400 are made of wood, some of which is more than 180 years old, guaranteeing outstanding, long-lasting quality.
+The Elbphilharmonie organ is made up of almost 5,000 pipes, varying in length from 11 millimetres to more than 10 metres.
+Most of the pipes are made of tin: around 400 of them are made of wood, some of which is more than 180 years old, guaranteeing outstanding, long-lasting quality.

 One organ – many divisions

 The Wind Supply – the organ’s lungs: this grandest of instruments is comparable to a gigantic wind orchestra.
-No organist in the world has enough power to breathe air into all the pipes, so four large fan blowers with electric motors do the job.
+No organist in the world has enough power to breathe air into all the pipes, so four large fan blowers with electric motors perform this task.
 The wind produced by the blowers is adjusted to the exact pressure required before being driven through wooden channels into the pipes.

 The Console – the organ’s switchboard: from the seat of the console, the organist can operate every pipe individually or in combination.
 Each of the four manuals (the keyboards of the organ) and the pedalboard (the keyboard played with the feet) has been allocated specific sets of pipes.
 Each register – or rank of pipes – produces its own individual tone colour.
 Groups of registers are called divisions.

-The Echo: The Echo (Fernwerk) is yet another division, which is also not visible, but integrated in the sound reflector hanging above the stage.
+The Echo: the Echo (Fernwerk) is yet another division.
+It is not visible, but is integrated in the sound reflector hanging above the stage.
 The Echo division does not have its own specific keyboard but can be played from every keyboard of the organ console.

-A new landmark emerges :Milestones in the Elbphilharmonie’s story
+A new landmark emerges :Milestones in the Elbphilharmonie’s history

-With 19,000 square metres of storage space, the »Kaiserspeicher« at the tip of »Kaiserhöft« was the largest warehouse in the port.
+With 19,000 square metres of storage space, the »Kaiserspeicher« at the tip of »Kaiserhöft« is the largest warehouse in the port.

-Destroyed during WWII, Hamburg took the decision to blow up the ruins of the Kaiserspeicher.
-In its place a new warehouse was erected.
-Like its predecessor, the new Kaispeicher A was geared to storing goods such as cocoa, tobacco and tea.
+The City of Hamburg takes the decision to blow up the ruins of the badly damaged Kaiserspeicher.
+A new warehouse is erected on the site.
+Like its predecessor, the new Kaispeicher A is geared to storing goods such as cocoa, tobacco and tea.

-Since the 1990s the warehouse stood empty.
-In 2003, Hamburg project developer Alexander Gérard commissioned Swiss architects Herzog & de Meuron to design a new concert hall on top of the old Kaispeicher.
-On 2 April 2007, the foundation stone was laid.
+The warehouse has been standing empty since the 1990s.
+In 2003, Hamburg project developer Alexander Gérard commissions architects Herzog & de Meuron to design a new concert hall on top of the old Kaispeicher.
+On 2 April 2007, the foundation stone is laid.

 Out of the gutted Kaispeicher A, the Elbphilharmonie grows a further 17 floors.
 In 2010, the last level is added: the 25th floor.
 The installation of the innovative glass facade begins on the ninth floor.

 In 2013, after months of building freeze, the Elbphilharmonie partners sign a reassignment agreement.
-From this point on, the internal construction make advances: the first panels of the white skin are installed in the upper balconies of the Grand Hall.
+From this point on, the internal construction makes advances: the first panels of the »white skin« are installed in the Grand Hall.

-On 31 January 2014, five fitters attached the last of the 1,100 glass elements to the edge of the rolling rooftop.
-This concluded the construction of the facade and the exterior of the Elbphilharmonie was now complete.
+On 31 January 2014, five fitters attach the last of the 1,100 glass elements to the edge of the rolling rooftop.
+This concludes the construction of the facade, and the exterior of the Elbphilharmonie is now complete.

-The Plaza opened to the public on 4 November 2016, two months ahead of the Grand Opening of the concert hall.
-An extensive deck and a new public space for Hamburg.
+The Plaza opens to the public on 4 November 2016, two months ahead of the Grand Opening of the concert hall.
+The Plaza’s extensive deck creates a new public space for Hamburg.

-The inauguration of the Elbphilharmonie was celebrated on 11 January 2017.
-In attendance was German Chancellor Angela Merkel and numerous other guests from the worlds of culture and politics.
+The inauguration of the Elbphilharmonie is celebrated on 11 January 2017.
+This momentous event is attended by German Chancellor Angela Merkel and numerous other guests from the worlds of culture and politics.